 - a) Schedules A1 and A2 identify a number of areas that may be good candidates for residential intensification.
-This does not preclude consideration elsewhere in the Urban Living Area provided these sites abut arterial or collector roads or are located on a local road on a site that is no further than 100 metres from an intersection with a collector or arterial road; - ✓ The subject lands front Pelham Street, which is an Arterial road according to Schedule 'C'. - b) Intensification and redevelopment proposals are encouraged to achieve a unit density and housing type that is in keeping with the character of the neighbourhood density; - ✓ Not applicable according to subsection d) below. - c) Residential intensification and redevelopment proposals located on lands which abut local roads shall maintain the unit density and unit type of the surrounding neighbourhood, but may through a Zoning By-law Amendment, increase the unit density by up to 25% of the existing gross density of lands located within 300 metres of the site, provided the resultant development will be characterized by quality design and landscaping, suitable building setbacks, and further that parking areas and traffic movements will not negatively impact the surrounding neighbourhood from the perspectives of safety or neighbourhood character; - ✓ Not applicable according to subsection d) below and the property fronts a Arterial road. - d) Notwithstanding items (b) and (c), the creation of new freehold infill lots through the consent process, for ground-oriented detached dwellings, may be permitted provided the proposed lot and unit type is similar to and compatible with the established character of the street or neighbourhood where it is proposed.
-The Zoning By-law shall establish minimum lot area and frontages and minimum and/or maximum densities which are considered appropriate within the Urban Living Area designation; - ✓ The proposed use is similar to much of the immediate neighbourhood, that being single detached dwelling and any other ground oriented residential development. - ✓ The proposed lots comply with all applicable R1 zone requirements. - e) The creation of accessory apartments and in-law suites within residential neighbourhoods is considered to be an appropriate form of residential intensification. - ✓ The Town recently adopted second dwelling unit by-law amendment which permits second dwelling unit on a lot in the Residential 1(R1) zone, subject to applicable regulations.
+This does not preclude consideration elsewhere in the Urban Living Area provided these sites abut arterial or collector roads or are located on a local road on a site that is no further than 100 metres from an intersection with a collector or arterial road: - ✓ The subject lands front Canboro Road, which is an Arterial road according to Schedule 'C'. - b) Intensification and redevelopment proposals are encouraged to achieve a unit density and housing type that is in keeping with the character of the neighbourhood density; - ✓ Not applicable according to subsection d) below, however the proposed housing type is consistent with area and the density is less than the approved townhouse development that is to the east. - c) Residential intensification and redevelopment proposals located on lands which abut local roads shall maintain the unit density and unit type of the surrounding neighbourhood, but may through a Zoning By-law Amendment, increase the unit density by up to 25% of the existing gross density of lands located within 300 metres of the site, provided the resultant development will be characterized by quality design and landscaping, suitable building setbacks, and further that parking areas and traffic movements will not negatively impact the surrounding neighbourhood from the perspectives of safety or neighbourhood character; - ✓ Not applicable according to subsection d) below and the property fronts an Arterial road not a local road. - d) Notwithstanding items (b) and (c), the creation of new freehold infill lots through the consent process, for ground-oriented detached dwellings, may be permitted provided the proposed lot and unit type is similar to and compatible with the established character of the street or neighbourhood where it is proposed.
+The Zoning By-law shall establish minimum lot area and frontages and minimum and/or maximum densities which are considered appropriate within the Urban Living Area designation; - ✓ The proposed use is similar to proximate neighbourhood, being mostly comprised of single detached dwelling and any other ground oriented residential development. - ✓ The proposed lots comply with all applicable R1 zone requirements except a minor lot frontage deficiency.

+- e) The creation of accessory apartments and in-law suites within residential neighbourhoods is considered to be an appropriate form of residential intensification. - ✓ The Town recently adopted second dwelling unit by-law amendment which permits second dwelling unit on a lot in the Residential 1(R1) zone, subject to applicable regulations.